 A full list of accepted forms of ID will be included on your poll card.

-This will arrive shortly before the scheduled elections in May and will be in an envelope addressed to you.
+Your poll card will arrive shortly before any forthcoming elections in your area and will be in an envelope addressed to you.

 You will likely already have one of the following:

 - a UK issued Passport

 - a European Economic Area (EEA) photographic ID Card

 - an identity card bearing the Proof of Age Standards Scheme hologram (PASS card)